getsentry/rfcs/text/0044-heartbeat.md

 # Summary

-Introduce an infrastructure monitoring agent in all SDKs supported by us.
-This agent will be triggered every time the user launches the application and will send us information about the state of their integration with Sentry.
+Introduce a heartbeat in all SDKs supported by us.
+The heartbeat will carry diagnostic data and will be triggered every time the user launches the application.

 # Motivation